Edibles can be tricky.

 Prepare for the After

 Everything will return to normal.
 After the extreme high, however, most users experience something similar to a marijuana hangover.
 Just like the morning after boozy escapades, eating too many edibles can lead to fatigue, lasting anxiety, sluggishness, and sometimes a feeling like the high is still there.
-Just like the good-old “I think I might still be a little drunk,” a little residual high might be in the cards the next day.
+Just like the good old “I think I might still be a little drunk,” a little residual high might be in the cards the next day.

 These effects are not nearly as brutal as the overdosed high, but they can last up to a few days.

-Finally, one of the best things you can do for yourself is get some rest.
+Finally, one of the best things you can do for yourself is to get some rest.
 Find a calm and soothing environment where you can sleep.
 Start with full, deep breaths, and drift off if you can.
 By essentially turning your mind off for a while, you’re stopping the worst psychoactive effects of the high.
 Similar to when you’re sick, catching a few extra z’s can ensure a smooth recovery.

 It’s never fun to eat too many edibles, so ensure your safety for next time.
 Go slow and start low, and use caution.
 But if you find yourself in this extreme oops-I’m-way-too-high situation, remember: you’ll survive.